fregu/workshop-moviebox/instructions/5_server_graphql.md

 - Experiment using http://localhost:5500/graphql and create .gql files for searchMovie and movieInfo

-- Update react containers from using Redux middlewares and REST to use graphQL decorators
+- Update react containers from using Redux middlewares and REST to use graphQL instead

-- Add description to each endpoint
+- Document the schema using the description key on each type